shailahir/shailendraahirin/_posts/2023-12-27-nptel-plus-online-courses-introduction.md

 ---
 layout: post
 title: "NPTEL PLUS: Elevating Online Learning with Flexibility and Accreditation"
 date: 2023-12-27 09:18:54 +0530
-categories: Learning, Self Study, NPTEL, MOOC
+categories: Learning "Self Study" NPTEL MOOC
 ---

 In the dynamic landscape of online education, NPTEL PLUS emerges as a distinguished platform, offering a unique blend of self-paced learning, accreditation, and a curated selection of courses.
 This initiative, spearheaded by prestigious institutes such as IIT Bombay, IIT Delhi, IIT Guwahati, IIT Kanpur, IIT Kharagpur, IIT Madras, IIT Roorkee, and IISc Bangalore, brings a wealth of knowledge to learners across diverse fields.